Is This Extra Sturdy 10×5 Shed The One For Your Garden? Bespoke Options

 The success of the Shed of the Year is an unrivalled success and this has created a problem in itself.
 With the sheer number of entries a decision was made to split the entries into different classes.
 Summer Houses and Cabins were combined separating them from more ‘normal’ garden sheds.
 This will help to make it easier to compare reasonably similar buildings which make sense.
 In most other competitions such as Soap awards, for instance, there are many different classes which helps to create more interest.

-Andrew Wilcox said the thinking behind it was that people use their garden buildings in different ways with many different uses being the ‘norm’ rather than the exception.
+Andrew Wilcox said the thinking behind it was that people use their garden workshops in different ways with many different uses being the ‘norm’ rather than the exception.
 Each 10 x5 shed is pretty much unique to its owner.
 This competition does encourage many shed owners to come up with different ideas with an earlier winner entering a pirate ship garden shed.

 And it’s not only the organisers of Shed of the Year saying this.
 A survey by UKTV Gardens also suggests that the garden shed is used as a place to escape the world, beating stress in the progress.
 So if appears that there is no need to worry if you think your garden shed is a little off the wall.